mapamarco/naive_gbe/README.md

 * Optional
   * Doxygen

-For example, you can install all dependecies in Ubuntu with apt:
+You can install all dependecies from Ubuntu:

 ```
 sudo apt install cmake libsdl2-dev libsdl2-mixer-dev libsdl2-image-dev libsdl2-ttf-dev g++ doxygen graphviz
 ```

+In case you are using a different distro or package manager, look at the documentation to see how to solve the dependencies.

-Once you have all mandatory dependencies installed, just run the following commands in your cloned directory:
+Once all mandatory dependencies have been resolved, run the following commands from the cloned directory:

 ```
 cmake .